lealzhan/box2d_wasm/docs/collision.md

 ![Skin Collision](images/skin_collision.svg)

-Not that polygon skin is only provided to help with continuous collision.
-The purpose is not to simulate rounded polygons.

 ### Edge Shapes
 Edge shapes are line segments.
 These are provided to assist in making a free-form static environment for your game.
 A major limitation of edge